Frequently Asked Questions

 Once the transaction has closed, this combination creates a significantly stronger financial profile with greater scale and efficiency.

 We expect to generate meaningful operating efficiencies, with anticipated run-rate annual cost synergies of $115 million within 24 months of closing.
-These synergies will primarily come from optimizing our go-to-market structure and streamlining general and administrative expenses.
+These synergies are expected to primarily come from optimizing our go-to-market structure and streamlining general and administrative expenses.

 Based on the last twelve months of financials reported as of September 30, 2025, the combined entity has pro forma annual revenue exceeding $1.5 billion, providing the scale and capacity necessary to invest in driving AI-native product innovation while maintaining a disciplined cost structure.